 4.1 Modelling the network of attitudes toward inequality

-Brief description of the levels of these attitudes

 Table 1 of the Supplemental Material provides descriptives of the 22 attitudes.
 Overall, U.S. citizens perceive large disparities in economic resources, believe in a more egalitarian distribution, and judge existing inequalities as unfair.
 In fact, respondents perceive income inequality as very high, the tax system as too regressive (x̄ineq_p = 4.098; x̄reg_p = 3.642), and that the main factors related to personal success are under individuals’ control, as the items work and edu have the highest means among the explanations of inequality (x̄work = 4.342; x̄edu = 4.131).
 The sample firmly believes in progressive taxation (x̄prog_b = 4.035) and thinks both private corporations and public actors should implement policies to reduce income differences (x̄redis_m = 3.641; x̄redis_p = 3.272).
 Regarding the principles of wage allocation, respondents believe merit should be the most important regulating factor (x̄merit = 4.327).
 Coherently, the Northern American public expresses critical judgments of existing inequalities and considers political actors disinterested (x̄redis_d = 3.997), and not capable (x̄redis_f = 3.982) of impacting them adequately.

 Figure 1: Mixed Graphical Model - Network of Attitudes Toward Inequality